MicrosoftDocs/minecraft-creator/creator/Documents/AnimationsVsControllers.md

 1. When the player commands the wolf to sit, the controller then `transitions` the wolf into the `sitting` state.
 1. In the `sitting` state, the wolf plays the `wolf_sitting` animation.
 1. The controller then transitions the wolf back to the default state if the query to check whether the wolf is still sitting returns `false`.

+## Using Animations and Animation Controllers

+Now that you know the difference between these two essential parts of the entity movement system, you can start using them to create or enhance your resource packs in Minecraft.
+For more information on using animations and animation controllers, see our guides on each of these topics.